session-foundation/sharp-libvips/README.session.md

 - linux-ppc64le
 - linux-riscv64
 - linux-s390x
-- win32 that are not for x64
+- win32 that are not for x64 or arm64

 What we do support is: